springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

 - `LogLevel.None`

 Using `LogLevel.None` effectively disables log output.

+> 📝 **Tip** - The .NET `ILogger` abstraction defines the various log levels listed above.
+However, in App Insights, this translates to the concept of _Severity Level_.
+There is a one-to-one correspondance between the .NET `LogLevel` and App Insights’ _Severity Levels_.

 In the previous exercise, you have seen how setting the default log level for the entire application to `"Trace"` in the `host.json` file dramatically increased the amount of traces emitted when running the application.
 Changing the default level is a crude way to limit the quantity of logs.
 Later in this exercise, you will learn to configure log levels for particular _categories_ of logs.